West Chester and Philadelphia Railroad

 The West Chester & Philadelphia Railroad (WC&P) operated in the greater Philadelphia area from 1848 to 1881.
-It became the West Chester Branch of the Pennsylvania Railroad (PRR).
+It later became the West Chester Branch of the Pennsylvania Railroad (PRR).
 It has been operated as the Media/Wawa Line on the SEPTA system since 2022.
-It was known as the Media-Elwyn Line from 1983-2022.
+It was known as the Media–Elwyn Line from 1983 to 2022.

 History

 Construction

 The West Chester and Philadelphia Railroad was chartered by the Commonwealth of Pennsylvania in 1848, and the company was organized in 1851.
 Construction began in Philadelphia in 1852, and the road reached Kellyville (now Gladstone) in November 1853, and Media by November 1854.
 In July 1855, at least one worker died in a construction accident and costs mounted due to construction of numerous bridges.

 Financial difficulties followed, and work was suspended until 1856, when the line opened to Grubb's Bridge (now Wawa).
 The remaining line to West Chester was completed by November 1858.
 The WC&P was the second railroad to serve the borough of West Chester.
 The first was the West Chester Railroad, built in 1832 and running northeast to a PRR connection at Malvern.

 A junction was constructed at Wawa for the Philadelphia and Baltimore Central Railroad, which began construction in 1855 and opened its first section to Chadds Ford, Pennsylvania, in 1859.

 In May 1880, the Philadelphia, Wilmington & Baltimore Railroad purchased the WC&P, and then folded it into the Philadelphia & Baltimore Central Railroad Company by the following year.
 The PRR eventually took control of all these earlier lines.